angular-ui/bootstrap/src/popover/docs/readme.md

 - `popover-animation`: Should it fade in and out?
 Defaults to "true".
 - `popover-popup-delay`: For how long should the user have to have the mouse over the element before the popover shows (in milliseconds)?
 Defaults to 0.
+- `popover-trigger`: What should trigger the show of the popover?
+See the `tooltip` directive for supported values.

 The popover directives require the `$position` service.